How Often Should Kids Get Dental Checkups?

 • Provide professional cleanings to remove plaque

 This is also a great time to reinforce brushing, flossing, and healthy eating habits.
+Nutrition also plays a role in oral health.

 Dental Checkups for Teens